lulzzz/datalayer/docs/docs/spitfire/index.md

 title: Datalayer Spitfire
 ---

-Run `spitfire-scrap` (which Apache Zeppelin with python and firefox for WEB Scraping) on a linux machine with this shell command:
+Run `spitfire-scrap` (contains Apache Zeppelin with python and firefox for WEB Scraping) on a linux machine with this shell command:

 ```
 docker \